Sampreet-G/Netflix-Clone-Full-Stack-/README.md

-# Netflix Clone React App
+# Netflix Clone React App by Sampreet Ghosh

 A full-featured Netflix clone built with React, Firebase, and Vite.
 This project replicates core Netflix functionalities including user authentication, movie browsing, and trailer playback with a sleek, modern UI.